ajaman190/ETG_Summer_Olympics_Data_Analysis/README.md

 # Summer Olympics Analysis

-The Olympic Games is a well-known sporting platform which is recognized all over the world, has been distinguished from the late 19th century.
-So we are goint to analyse the summer Olympic dataset and come up with the numerous observation and graphical representation.
+The Olympics is an international sporting event.Participation in the event has expanded from 241 athletes to 11,500 since the last Olympics.
+Given the historical data throughout the Olympics, the odds of winning a medal (gold, silver, or bronze) could perhaps be given based on a few biological attributes of the athletes.
+So here we are going to do exploratory data analysis so we may visualize patterns within the dataset.

 ## Repository Files